CHANGING OPINIONS & BEHAVIORS

 The results were a unified and seamless experience for the customer.
 Inside the company, there was also a greater appreciation and valuation for intangible assets associated with the “Marines” of the company on the front lines, those who cold call to hatch revenue – and those backstage as the creative geniuses in Branding, Advertising, Marketing, and Public Relations developing the weapons to bring up strong visuals, memories and feelings in buyer's minds.

 Ultimately, the enterprise experiment became the Revenue Growth Office and the Chief Revenue Officer was born – increasing the numbers and quality of customers, and solving the ROI mystery for marketing investments and revenue stream fluctuations.

-Chuck Pisciotta is an American corporate marketing strategist and leader best known for rebranding the Bell System monopoly into a global, competitive AT&T – pioneer of Intravenous Marketing, and for contributing billions to some of the world's greatest brands – Fortune 500 and global companies.
+Chuck Pisciotta is an American corporate marketing strategist and leader best known for rebranding the Bell System monopoly into a global, competitive AT&T – pioneer of Intravenous Marketing, and for contributing billions in new revenue to some of the world's greatest brands – Fortune 500 and global companies.

 PEAK PERFORMANCE is also the method that ethically translates “what a company sells" into psychological innovation that captures mindshare – siphons of internet traffic – changes opinions and behaviors – models the right mix of messaging, communications channels, and frequency – and systematically engages customers to buy sooner and more often.